-Established in 1951, the Doğuş Group is owned by the Şahenk family and is one of Turkey's largest private sector conglomerates, having TL 53.821 billion in assets as of 30 September 2012and TL 7.881 billion in revenues for the first nine months of 2012.
+Established in 1951, the Doğuş Group is owned by the Şahenk family and is one of Turkey's largest private sector conglomerates, having TL 19.3 billion in assets as of 30 June 2013.
 The Doğuş Group provides services in sectors including:

-- Financial Services: The financial services business is the flagship of the Doğuş Group, and the Bank is the flagship of the Doğuş Group's financial services business. - Automotive: Doğus Otomotiv is the leading automotive importer and one of the biggest automotive distributors in Turkey.
+- Financial Services: The financial services business is the flagship of the Doğuş Group, and the Bank is the flagship of the Doğuş Group's financial services business. - Automotive: Doğuş Otomotiv Servis ve Ticaret A.Ş. (with its subsidiaries and other investees, the "Automotive Group") is the leading automotive importer and one of the biggest automotive distributors in Turkey.
 The company represents 14 leading international brands in the following sectors: passenger cars, light commercial vehicles, heavy commercial vehicles, industrial and marine engines, and cooling systems.
-Doğus Otomotiv is able to offer its individual and corporate customers with a portfolio of more than 80 models within the following brands: Volkswagen passenger cars, Audi, SEAT, Skoda, Bentley, Bugatti, Lamborghini, Porsche, Volkswagen commercial vehicles, Scania, Krone and Meiller.
+The Automotive Group is able to offer its individual and corporate customers with a portfolio of more than 80 models within the following brands: Volkswagen passenger cars, Audi, SEAT, Skoda, Bentley, Bugatti, Lamborghini, Porsche, Volkswagen commercial vehicles, Scania, Krone and Meiller.
 In addition, the company competes in the industrial and marine engines market by representing Scania Engines and in the cooling systems market by representing Thermo King.
-Aside from its activities in automotive financing, spare parts and accessories, logistics, customer services, used car dealership, fleet management and leasing, vehicle inspection and insurance, Doğuş Otomotiv has also heavily invested in production.
-In addition to the "Meiller Doğuş Damper" factory established in 2008 in Sakarya with the partnership of leading damper producer Meiller, the establishment of a trailer factory in Tire, İzmir is finalized and is ready to start production.
-Doğuş Otomotiv also is involved in new investments to convey its successful operations overseas.
-As a result of the close cooperation developed with VW Group, the company has opened D Auto Suisse SA, a Porsche Dealer and Service station. - Construction: The Doğuş Group is currently one of the most active participants in the Turkish regional construction market.
-Construction activities are diversified and include large infrastructure projects (such as dams and hydroelectric power plants, tunnels, highways, roads, bridges, viaducts, over and under passages and buildings) as well as industrial plants and social facilities. - Media: The Doğuş Media Group is one of the leading companies in the Turkish media industry.
-Since 1999, the group has created/acquired many brands and now cooperates with global brands and organizations such as: MSNBC, CNBC, Condé Nast, Virgin and National Geographic.
-The group operates eight television channels, eight radio stations, seven periodicals, seven internet portals and
+Aside from its activities in automotive financing, spare parts and accessories, logistics, customer services, used car dealership, fleet management and leasing, vehicle inspection and insurance, the Automotive Group has also heavily invested in production.
+In addition to the "Meiller Doğuş Tipper" factory established in 2008 in Adapazarı with the partnership of leading tipper producer the Meiller Group of Germany, the Automotive Group entered into a joint venture with Germany's Krone Group to establish a commercial trailer factory in Tire, İzmir, which started production in 2012.
+The Automotive Group also is involved in new investments to convey its successful operations overseas.
+As a result of the close cooperation developed with the VW Group, the Group has opened D Auto Suisse SA, a Porsche dealer and service station in Lausanne, and founded D -Auto LLC in Iraq to import and distribute Volkswagen passenger cars and Audi brand vehicles, starting with one location in Eribil in northern Iraq. - Construction: The Doğuş Construction Group is one of the most active participants in the regional construction market.
+Construction activities are diversified and include large infrastructure projects (such as metros, tunnels, dams and hydroelectric power plants, airports, highways, roads, bridges, viaducts, ports, over and under passages and buildings) as well as industrial plants and social facilities. - Media: The Doğuş Media Group is one of the leading companies in the Turkish media industry.
+Since 1999, the group has created/acquired many brands and now cooperates with global brands and organisations such as: MSNBC, CNBC, Condé Nast and National Geographic.
+The Group operates eight television channels, eight radio stations, six periodicals, five internet portals and NTV

-NTV Publications, reaching over 50 million people.
-Star, NTV and CNBC e are the group's flagship television channels.
+Publications, reaching over 50 million people.
+Star, NTV and CNBC e are the Group's flagship television channels.